Tool Box Talks

 You can download the pack from the library a full list of the 62 talks included is at the bottom of this page, just click on each one to be taken to the actual talk.

 The development and maintenance of a safe working culture can only be effective if everyone is included and actively involved.
 The use of “toolbox talks” is an invaluable means of involving those most at risk, the employees, sub-contractors and self-employed, without incurring any significant time or financial penalty.

 Thus Toolbox Talks is to assist companies, and in particular the likes of contracts managers, site managers, foremen, charge hands, etc, in implementing an efficient system of conducting regular toolbox talks with minimum effort, whilst hopefully achieving maximum gain.

-Whilst a standard format has been adopted throughout the toolbox talks contained in the manual, there remains considerable flexibility enabling users to adapt the content to their specific requirement.
+Whilst a standard format has been adopted throughout the toolbox talks contained in the manual, there remains considerable flexibility enabling users to adapt the content to their specific requirements.

 The standard format used for tool box talks comprises the following:

 (a) A Talk Number and Title: Purely for reference purposes.

 (b) An introduction: A few lines that can be used to introduce the particular talk, most including why it is important.